 Poached egg serving ideas

-Make poached egg instead of fried egg for the EASY BREAKFAST (EGGS AND AVOCADO) recipe.
+Make a poached egg instead of a fried egg for the EASY BREAKFAST (EGGS AND AVOCADO) recipe.

 As an Amazon Associate, I earn from qualifying purchases.